htcondor/htcondor/docs/version-history/stable-release-series-86.rst

 -  Fixed a bug that prevented the *condor\_starter* from determining the status of a VM that has previously been shut down. :ticket:`6704`
--  Fixed a bug where the *condor\_gridmanager* would consider grid-type gce jobs as completed when a query of the instances’ status failed.
+-  Fixed a bug where the *condor\_gridmanager* would consider grid-type gce jobs as completed when a query of the instances' status failed.
    :ticket:`6712`
 -  Fixed a bug where using the warning keyword in a submit file would cause the subsequent queue statement to be reported as invalid.